-5-Minute Sour Apple Smoothie
+Sour Apple Green Smoothie

-This refreshing and vibrant sour apple smoothie is easy to make with plenty of spinach, green apple, and a hidden veggie for a refreshing, sweet and sour way to start the day.
+This refreshing and vibrant sour apple smoothie is easy to make with plenty of spinach, green apple, and a hidden veggie (cucumber) for a refreshing, sweet and sour way to start the day.
 Plus, it’s ready in just 5 minutes, making it the perfect breakfast smoothie to take on the go.

 All you need to do is add all your ingredients to a blender and let it work it’s magic.
+There are so many great fruits and veggies in this one, including apple, cucumber, spinach, flax seed and cashews.
+We’re also boosting the protein to make it a green apple protein shake with the addition of protein powder.

 Green apple: I used a Granny Smith apple for this recipe since it’s a good balance of sweet and tart flavor.
 But you could use a sweeter apple like Honeycrisp, Gala or Fuji if you prefer.